hgn/hippod/docs/README.md

 # Traceability

+Traceability, trust & non-modifiable results are one of the most important characteristics of a test database.
+If you cannot connect a given test result with a given test your data is pointless.
+Hippod provides mechanism to attach as much environment data as possible to uniquely identify a test.
+It is up to you what you decide what is important, some examples:

+- **Test scripts/program**, for example, for Unit Tests you want to attach the complete Unit Test file.
+- **Test Environment**, if using a Test Simulator you want to attach specific version information.
+E.g. the simulation program version.
+Another example is the Operating System version.
+For some test it indispensable to distinguish between Windows and Linux (e.g. compiler tests).
+For Web Gui Tests the Operating system do not interest so much, rather the Browser version is important here.
+- **Source Code**, sure, *what* was tested, the version, is important.
+This can be specified by specifying so called *anchors*.

+Hippod is really flexible and leave the decision to you what is important and what not.

+## How Traceability Works

+Tests are grouped by Hippod by *title* and *category*.
+Both information is mandatory.
+The category is a list can be defined by you, a suggestion is that you form the categories hierarchical:

+Hippod calculates a SHA1 sum over all provided information.
+The more information you provide about the test & test environment the tighter the definition of a test.

-# Integration Into Existing Test Inrastructure
+# Integration Into Existing Test Infrastructure

 Hippod speaks REST - so you can use your programming language of choice to feed Hippod with test data and results.
-If your test system is written in Python/Swift/Go with build-in HTTP/JSON support it is a trivial to connect your testsystem and Hippod.
+If your test system is written in Python/Swift/Go with build-in HTTP/JSON support it is a trivial to connect your test-system and Hippod.
 If you use plain C you probably want to use one of our existing Python based adapter.

-A minimal example including title, description, category, tags and result is illustrated in the next lines (be aware: normally you will hide these details in a separate library so that you have even fewer hippod specific code):
+A minimal - but complete - example including title, description, category, tags and result is illustrated in the next lines (be aware: normally you will hide these details in a separate library so that you have even fewer hippod specific code):

 ```
+#!/usr/bin/env python
 import json
 import requests